TelemetryDeck/docs/articles/duration-events.md

 ---
-title: Track time-based user engagement with Duration Signals
+title: Track time-based user engagement with Duration Events
 tags:
   - setup
   - how-to
   - beginner
   - swift
-description: Duration Signals allow you to measure how long users spend on specific activities in your app with millisecond precision.
+description: Duration Events allow you to measure how long users spend on specific activities in your app with millisecond precision.
-lead: With Duration Signals, you can easily measure how long users spend on different activities in your app, helping you identify engagement patterns, optimize workflows, and improve user experience with precise timing data.
+lead: With Duration Events, you can easily measure how long users spend on different activities in your app, helping you identify engagement patterns, optimize workflows, and improve user experience with precise timing data.
-searchEngineTitle: Track User Engagement with Duration Signals in TelemetryDeck
-searchEngineDescription: Learn how to implement and analyze time-based metrics in your app using TelemetryDeck's Duration Signals.
 ---

-## What are Duration Signals?
+## What are Duration Events?

-Duration Signals are a powerful feature of TelemetryDeck's SDKs that make it easier than ever to understand how users interact with your app over time.
-Whether you want to track time spent during onboarding, content consumption, checkout flows, or any other user journey, Duration Signals provide accurate, millisecond-precise timing data.
+Duration Events are a powerful feature of TelemetryDeck's SDKs that make it easier than ever to understand how users interact with your app over time.
+Whether you want to track time spent during onboarding, content consumption, checkout flows, or any other user journey, Duration Events provide accurate, millisecond-precise timing data.

 The SDK automatically handles all the complexities of time tracking for you:
 - Precise measurement down to milliseconds (3 decimal places)